CharStiles/shaderplace/README.md

 ## TODO:
 - Remove Three.js and replace with webGL
-- remove video sharing attempt
-- add backend
+- add backend for password, more permanent rooms
 - reorganize CSS
 - WebRTC implementation